All Episodes

 Well, nobody should get in between a person and God, especially the federal government.

-So that's the faith off primary role.
+So that's the faith office primary role.

 And so the two work hand in hand together.

-Uh one is in the White House, obviously, one is a separate organization.
+One is in the White House, obviously.

-And so it's fun to get to be a part of, you know, both, and uh it's been a wild journey uh to you know, go from pastoring a church, staying open during the lockdowns, to getting to go to the White House to have dinner with the President of the United States.
+And it's been a wild journey to, you know, go from pastoring a church, staying open during the lockdowns, to getting to go to the White House to have dinner with the President of the United States.

-I mean, it's been uh a journey that I never saw coming, but I am so glad I'm on it.
+I mean, it's been a journey that I never saw coming, but I am so glad I'm on it.

-And just very quickly, what would be an example of something that the Faith Advisory Board?
+And just very quickly, what would be an example of something that the Faith Advisory Board, I said counsel earlier, perhaps you're hearing about too many things.

-Well, it was played a major factor in getting President Trump elected, uh the National Faith Advisory Board did.
+Well, it played a major factor in getting President Trump elected.

-Uh it was out of the National Faith Advisory Board that the idea was birthed of the White House Faith Office.
+It was out of the National Faith Advisory Board that the idea was birthed of the White House Faith Office.

-So that was the probably the greatest accomplishment of the National Faith Advisory Board is the birth of the faith office, a standalone faith office in the West Wing of the White House with a report to the President of the United States, and so I would say that's probably its greatest accomplishment.
+So that was probably the greatest accomplishment of the National Faith Advisory Board is the birth of the Faith Office, a standalone faith office in the west wing of the White House with a report to the President of the United States.

 Just can you clarify this for me?

-So this the faith advisory board existed prior to this election.
+So this, the Faith Advisory Board existed prior to this election.

-Can you explain?
+Can you explain that?

-It was the National Faith Advisory Board that put forth the idea to President Trump about establishing an official White House faith office to go beyond just an outside council that is the National Faith Advisory Board.
+And so fast forward to the 2024 campaign, it was the National Faith Advisory Board that put forth the idea to President Trump about establishing an official White House faith office to go beyond just an outside council that is the National Faith Advisory Board.

 I see.